Meet our Facilitators

 Our support group facilitators bring with them a variety of background experiences as well as professional credentials.
 All groups are peer support (non-clinical), but are professionally facilitated to help guide conversations and keep the focus on anxiety.
 Please take a few minutes and meet our facilitators.

-“ARC’s open access and the range of services offered, at no cost, address both mind and body; yoga classes, support groups, social outings and educational presentations are a great resource for our community.
+“ARC’s open access and the range of services offered address both mind and body; yoga classes, support groups, social outings and educational presentations are a great resource for our community.
 All these opportunities for individual growth make ARC a true gem for the greater Grand Rapids area.”

 » Anya Nyson, LMSW, RYT